 He knew she didn't want the divorce, Blake recalled, "but I was so eager to get it over with and prove that I wasn't after her money, as her family kept saying, so I signed it."

-So things were already pretty terrible in mid-2008, with Winehouse in and out of the hospital, already suffering the consequences of heavy smoking and her erratic behavior.
+Still, Winehouse's situation already seemed dire in mid-2008, with the artist in and out of the hospital, already suffering the consequences of heavy smoking and her erratic behavior.

 She gave a strong performance of "Rehab" and "Valerie" in late June at a star-studded concert for Nelson Mandela's 90th birthday in Hyde Park.
 But by July, London's Sunday Times was inquiring, "Can Amy Winehouse Be Saved?"